Download 3DGS Render Addon:

 Do apply rotation or scale transformations to the 3DGS object.

 Updating faces while the viewport is in orthographic mode is not possible.
-A warning proxy will show if faces are updated in orthographic mode.
+A warning proxy Cube object will show if faces are updated with orthographic views on the screen.

-This modifiers on this menu all work to reduce the number of faces in a 3DGS object - increasing performance.
+Many of the modifiers on this menu work to reduce the number of points or faces in a 3DGS object.
 Though they can also be used for animation purposes.
 It is advised to use Camera Cull at the very least for good performance.

-Modifiers can be added with the + icon next to the message ‘Modifier Name’ Is Missing.
+Modifiers can be added with the + icon next to modifier name

-After adding a modifier, the modifier can be toggled on/off by clicking its name.
+After adding a modifier, the modifier can be toggled on/off in the viewport by clicking its name.
 A modifier can be applied or removed with the tick and trashcan buttons.
 If a modifier has previously been applied or removed, it can be re-added multiple times with the + button.

 Add Wire Sphere / Cube